What is augmentative and alternative communication?

 - Obtaining and setting up recommended equipment.

-- Initial training to the client, family and other team members to help them learn to use the system.
+- Initial training for the client, family and other team members to help them learn to use the system.

 Please note that our clinic does not provide ongoing therapy.